 The height is adjustable and the entire arm can be easily folded for transport.
 This broadcasting accessory also comes with a standard plastic mic clip mount.
 However, there is no cable management system built-in, which might be a major downside of this boom arm.

-Mic Stands - for a Perfectly Positioned Mic
+Best Mic Stands - for a Perfectly Positioned Blue Yeti

-Take a look at some of the best Blue Yeti mic stands that I’ve selected as a perfect addition to your desktop broadcasting setup.
+Take a look at some of the best mic stands for Blue Yeti that I’ve selected as a perfect addition to your desktop broadcasting setup.

 The GFW-MIC-0821 by Gator Frameworks comes with a weighted base that is big and strong enough to provide the necessary support for any mic.
 It features a heavy duty all-steel design with rubber adjustment knobs for some added convenience.